flakzilla/cr2020-relay-board/README.md

 [Rear Detail](img/board_rear.jpg?raw=true)

 ## Summary
 This project faithfully recreates the original board based on a sample LC-67183-1 board from a 1976 North American market CR-2020.
 A complete BOM is provided, including modern part substitutions where original parts may not be available.
+The KiCAD project files are available for download from this repository.

 Note that this replica doesn't *perfectly* recreate original board - some liberties were taken to make the design more suitable for modern components, and to make some practical changes.